 Actually my first blog on this site was in response to the Letter to an Unknown Soldier project, based on my grandfather, and father (in a different but also dangerous situation).

 My grandfather was Bir Singh Randhawa, a Havildar.
-I decided it would be best to edit out the other personal details about him, so as to focus on the regimental information itself.
 I’ve concentrated on the years 1901 to 1919 (although a 1920 document is included).
 This account of the 25thPunjabis is certainly not comprehensive, but I hope it adds to the story of one particular regiment during the colonial period and the First World War.

 When I began we weren’t even sure which regiment my grandfather had belonged to or what his service number was.
 His medals had been sold a very long time ago, information had been lost during the dislocation of Partition, and family migrations to the UK and USA.
 However, family stories placed him at Hong Kong, Ypres, Mesopotamia and some other countries.